Wedding Photographers Guide for SF City Hall

 San Francisco city hall is arguably one of the premiere wedding photography destinations in San Francisco.
 In fact, many would rank it as one of best places for wedding pictures in California.
 We have been photographing weddings here for many years and have discovered some of the best places in the building to create amazing images no matter what time of the day it is.
 We decided to provide our clients with this useful guide that breaks down the best wedding photography opportunities on a floor-by-floor basis.

 - 1st Floor - We thought it would be wise to start at the bottom floor.
 The first floor of city hall is of course the place where the famous Grand Staircase is located.
 As you enter the building and walk a few steps, it's the first major piece of architecture that greets you.
 The patterned marble floor is like nothing you have ever seen before and affords some creative photographic opportunities.
 We see so many photographers shooting up at the Staircase, but shooting down at it provides a great look at this impressive patterned floor.
 There are some great angles that really make for spectacular images if framed correctly.
 Please also keep in mind that the 1st floor is also the one with the most foot traffic, so it can be difficult at times to get a clear image with no people in the way.
 Many ask us how we manage to obtain great photos with no people.
-The answer is patience.
+The answer is patience and camera angles.
 As we take you on your City Hall photo tour, we keep our eyes on the Staircase and wait for a time when less people are present.
 As soon as it looks clear we rush our couples there!
+Inevitably, it does not take long until other people come into to view and this is where using the proper camera angle helps.
+We will move around and get the best angle possible to avoid crowd shots.
+The other thing that can really help is having the proper camera equipment.
+Use of extreme wide angles lenses allows us to stand closer to the staircase and thus more people are eliminated from view.
 In addition to the Grand Staircase, the 1st floor has some columns that can be used in wedding pictures.
 These columns can be found on the back side towards Van Ness ave.
 If you choose the right angles, you can get some interesting images that show nothing but vertical lines in the background with some impressive depth.
 Don't forget the North and South Galleries!
 They are pretty open, but can make for an interesting and unique photo.

 - Outside of City Hall - Yes, I know this is not technically a floor, but many photo opportunities present themselves out in front of San Francisco City Hall.
 Everyone knows about the City Hall Sign, but there also great views across the street and by the trees.
 Let us know and we will take you out in front too.
 Everyone gets the City Hall Sign!